 JPB: No, his name was Bryan or Ian or something, but anyway, you promised him he’d become a god in Godus and he’s still just a Scottish person.

-PM: I never said that about the God for si- three months.
+PM: I never said anything about McTavish being God for six… three months.
+Two months.

 JPB: You did, in a video.
 There’s a video on the internet.